 Firstly, let’s unpack the different types of super fees that are commonly charged.
 Super funds charge a range of fees, which are usually deducted from account balances.
 Fees can include:

 It is important to note that you shouldn’t be charged exit fees for moving all or part of your super balance to a different fund.
-These fees were recently banned by the government.
+These fees were banned by the Federal Government in 2019.

 Administration fees are charged by super funds to cover the general cost of managing your super account.
 This can cover expenses like the super fund’s call centre service and the cost of issuing annual statements.
 Administration fees can be charged as a fixed fee, as a percentage of your account balance, or as a combination of both.
 Many super funds cap the total administration fees that can be charged in a year.
 Additionally, if you have an account balance below $6,000, your administration and investment fees are capped at 3% of your account balance.